justineaniko/csarch-virtual-exhibit/README.md

 ### Challenges Encountered

 - Minor bugs that messed with the website because of a single line of code.
 - Studying a new type of framework within a limited amount of time.

-### .
+- Fixing the layout of timeline.

 ---